Mountain Goat Management Plan/Environmental Impact Statement (EIS)

 Capture and Translocation

 How do you capture the mountain goats?
 Aerial capture operations are conducted through a contract with a private company that specializes in the capture and transport of wild animals.
 Mountain goats are captured using immobilizing darts or net guns and transported in specially-made slings customized for mountain goats.
 They are flown to the nearest staging area where a team of veterinarians will care for and process the animals.
-This year there will be two staging areas for each two-week period.
-For July and August, one staging area will be located on Hurricane Hill Road beyond the Hurricane Ridge Visitor Center in Olympic National Park.
-The other staging area will be located in Olympic National Forest in the Hamma Hamma area in July and switch to the Mt.
-Ellinor area in August.
+For 2020, there will only be one staging area for the final capture and translocation operation.
+The staging area will be located on Hurricane Hill Road beyond the Hurricane Ridge Visitor Center in Olympic National Park.
 The staging areas are closed to public access.

 What is the purpose of translocating goats to the Cascades?